rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Deferred validation, conflict resolution and off-line transactions

 The EuroToken system has the intentional distinction between transactions and their finalisation.
-Because of this, transactions only require a direct connection between users.
-In theory, this allows to transact off-line, if theyr are willing to risk that a conflicting block already exists in the gateway.
-Of course, the  transfer of funds depends on the trustworthiness of the sending party.
+Because of this, the first step of transactions only require a direct connection between users.
+In theory, this allows to transact off-line, if they're willing to risk that a conflicting block already exists in the validator.
+Of course, in this case, the transfer of funds depends on the trustworthiness of the sending party.

-In this section we demonstrate a few ways of interacting with the system that allows for different risk exposure for both parties.
+In this section we discuss a few ways of interacting with the system that allows for different risk exposure to the parties.

 ### On-line transactions